duyler/docs/pages/en/docs/event-bus.md

 `int $retries` - Number of retries if the action returns a result with ResultStatus:Fail.

+`?DateInterval $retryDelay` - the delay time between repetitions

 `array $labels` - Any arbitrary data.
 Can be useful when implementing state handlers.

-`bool $flush` - Flush action log after target action success complete.